 If your photos didn’t transfer when you set up your new iPhone, the following guide will tell you why that happened and how you can fix the issue and successfully transferring photos to your new iPhone.

 Photos aren’t just photos.
 We all have emotional attachments to them and we simply can’t afford to lose them when we switch to new phones.
-The iPhone 12 series has been released, so if you want to buy a shiny new iPhone 13 or iPhone 12, the first thing you will certainly do is transfer your photos from your old iPhone over to your new one.
+The iPhone 15 series has been released, so if you want to buy a shiny new iPhone 15, the first thing you will certainly do is transfer your photos from your old iPhone over to your new one.
 While there are official methods to transfer photos, it seems those methods don’t always successfully work.

 Fortunately, though, you have a few fixes available to get around the issue and successfully get your old photos on your new iPhone.
 The following guide talks about the causes of the issue and how you can transfer photos to a new iPhone.

-The guide is supposed to work on most iPhone models including iPhone 13, iPhone 12, iPhone 11, iPhone XS (Max), iPhone XR, iPhone X, iPhone 8, iPhone 8 Plus, and so on which supports working on iOS 15.
+The guide is supposed to work on most iPhone models including iPhone 15, iPhone 14, iPhone 13, and so on which supports working on the latest iOS 17.

-If your photos are stored in iCloud and you have set up your new iPhone using a new iCloud account, your photos will not be synced from your web iCloud account to your iPhone and so you won’t see any of your old iPhone photos on your new iPhone.
+If your photos are stored in iCloud and you have set up your new iPhone using a new iCloud account, your photos will not be synced from your web iCloud account to your iPhone so you won’t see any of your old iPhone photos on your new iPhone.

 If your new iPhone is already stuffed with a lot of content and you have reached your memory quota, you will not be able to add further photos to your device.